entando/entando-docs/vuepress/docs/v7.2/tutorials/devops/tls-with-cert-mgr.md

 ```

 ## Prepare an Issuer
-An [Issuer](https://cert-manager.io/docs/concepts/issuer) defines *how* `cert-manager` will request TLS certificates.
-Issuers can either be specific to a single namespace or provided as a cluster-wide `ClusterIssuer`.
+An [Issuer](https://cert-manager.io/docs/concepts/issuer) defines **how** `cert-manager` will request TLS certificates.
+Issuers can be either specific to a single namespace or provided as a cluster-wide `ClusterIssuer`.
 The following steps are for a cluster-wide configuration using the [Let's Encrypt](https://letsencrypt.org/) automated certificate authority.

 1. Create a file `letsencrypt-prod-cluster.yaml` with the following content:
 ``` yaml